 So when I was planning this trip to China, cruising Yangtze River crossed my mind.
 And the opportunity came.
 From April 11 to April 14, from Chongqing to Yichang, I cruised the Yangtze River, finally.

-Among the total length 6,418 kilometres (3,988 mi), the three gorges region is one of the highlights of the Yangtze River scenery.
-Three Gorges region has a total length of approximately 200 kilometres (120 mi).
-The Three Gorges occupy approximately 120 kilometres (75 mi) within this region.
+Among the total length 6,418 kilometers (3,988 mi), the three gorges region is one of the highlights of the Yangtze River scenery.
+Three Gorges region has a total length of approximately 200 kilometers (120 mi).
+The Three Gorges occupy approximately 120 kilometers (75 mi) within this region.
 Although it is primarily famous for its scenery, the Three Gorges region is also a historically and culturally important location in China.

 Last but not least, we cruised through the third, Xiling Gorge on the last day of the cruise.
 Xiling gorge used to be the most dangerous route to cruise because the water was too shallow, but it is safe now because the dam raises the water level.

-On the side note, Congqing skyline is not bad to look at.
+On the side note, Chongqing skyline is not bad to look at.